Ligue 1 news: Five-star Slimani leads Monaco rout of Brest | Goal.com

-The Leicester City loanee who was making his fifth start in the Ligue 1 on Saturday, started the party the party at Stade Louis II by helping Wissam Ben Yedder break the deadlock in the 26th minute.
+The Leicester City loanee, who was making his fifth start in Ligue 1 on Saturday, started the party at Stade Louis II by helping Wissam Ben Yedder break the deadlock in the 26th minute.

 Moments later, the Algeria international was involved in the Red and Whites' third goal after laying an assist for Gelson Martins in the 73rd minute.